 Pros: This is one of the easiest options for RV skirting because no installation is required.
 All you have to do is line the RV.
 The thickness of the bales also provides good insulation.

 Cons: Despite the ease of straw/hay bales, they do come with a few significant problems.
-One, they are likely to attract mice or other pests.
-Two, they can spontaneously combust and set your RV on fire.
+Unfortunately, they are likely to attract mice or other pests.
+They also increase the fire risk around your camper providing more material to burn.
+In some cases, hay bails can spontaneously combust if they are wet and set your RV on fire.
 In our opinion, this easy option is not worth the risk!